 Multidistrict litigation is a more complicated process than most injury lawsuits, which is why it is important to have an experienced Florida multidistrict litigation attorney on your side.
 You need to feel secure in your attorney’s ability to represent your case.
 The attorneys at Colson Hicks Eidson will effectively and strategically fight for the rights and compensation of each and every client.

 Filing a lawsuit can be stressful, especially when suffering an injury, which is why our multidistrict litigation attorneys are here for you through every step of the process.
 If you have experienced a defective product, data breach, unfair business practice, or disaster at the hands of a company, the Florida class multidistrict litigation attorneys of Colson Hicks Eidson may be able to assist you.
-You can contact us for a free consultation by clicking here or by calling us at 305-476-7400.
+You can contact us for a free consultation by filling out our online contact form or by calling us at 305-476-7400.